- Model Paints

-In the end, a wet palette is still a Tupperware box with a damp sponge and a piece of paper.
-It is highly recommended to make a palette out of household items as long as it is not going to be used too much, especially if the price of the palette you are considering buying is too expensive.
+In the end, for making a DIY wet palette you will simply need a Tupperware box with a damp sponge and a piece of paper.
+It is highly recommended to make one of these out of household items as long as it is not going to be used too much, especially if the price of the one you are considering buying is too expensive.

-Over time you may feel a homemade has not had the same capability and capacity as a premium tool.
-Besides, Green Stuff World has been able to release a wet palette at almost the price of a DIY homemade palette, which makes it much more senseless to build at home than to buy a professional one.
+Over time you may feel a homemade does not have the same capability and capacity as a premium tool.
+Besides, Green Stuff World has been able to release it at almost the price of a homemade wet palette DIY, which makes it much more senseless to build at home than to buy a professional one.

-There will be always things that you will always miss or dislike when comparing the homemade palette with the commercial palette, such as the height of the edges, sponges that do not deform when dry, level of absorption of water, sponges that resist fungus, papers with good transpiration that allows water to pass through, hermetic closures that allow keeping the paint moist week after week, among other things.
+There will be always things that you will always miss or dislike when comparing the homemade with the commercial watercolor palette, such as the height of the edges, sponges that do not deform when dried, level of absorption, sponges that resist fungus, papers with good transpiration that allows water to pass through, hermetic closures that allow keeping the moist week after week, among other things.

-When using acrylic paints for miniature painting, there are some must-have tools, and a wet palette is one of them.
+When using acrylics for miniature painting, there are some must-have tools, and a wet palette Warhammer is one of them.

-You will save time and money for your hobby in the long run allowing you to buy more colors or more wargame miniatures because you will use up less amount of acrylic paint that as you know dry extremely quickly when out of the paint pot.
+You will save time and money for your hobby in the long run allowing you to buy more colors or more wargame miniatures because you will use up less amount of acrylic paint that as you know dry extremely quickly when out of the bottle.